-among all curves satisfying $g_{0}=g,g_{1}=h$. \end{problem} But because of the nonlinear constraint $\int_M f(g_t(x))dx=\int_M f(y)dy, \forall f\in C(M)$, this problem is still very hard to answer.
-In the spirit of Young's work in calculus of variations, Brenier brings the concept of generalized flow which is a probability measure on the product space $\Omega=M^{[0,T]}$, $\Omega$ can be view as the space of all the paths $t\in[0,t]\rightarrow z(t)\in M$ on M. Then he proved the existence of the minimizing solution to the variation problem. \begin{theorem} \textbf{(Theorem 3.2 in \cite{bre})} For any generalized incompressible flow $q$, the generalized kinetic energy
+Because of the nonlinear constraint, the variational problem 1 is very hard to answer.
+In the spirit of Young's work in calculus of variations, Brenier brought the concept of generalized flows which is a probability measure on the product space $\Omega=M^{[0,T]}$, $\Omega$ can be viewed as the space of all the paths $t\in[0,T]\rightarrow z(t)\in M$ on M. Then he proved the existence of the minimizing solution of the following variational problem \cite{bre}: \begin{problem} Given $h\in MP(M)=\{\gamma:M\rightarrow M\mid$ if $Y$ is a measurable subset of $M$, then $\gamma^{-1}(Y)$ is measurable and $\text{meas}\;(\gamma^{-1}(Y))=\text{meas}\; (Y)\}$, find a generalized incompressible flow $q$ minimizing the energy